kengibson1111/tour-of-go/README.md

 ## Lessons

-* switch (nocond) - you can control the condition statements at the case level instead of the top-level switch.
-  Slick way of building long if-then-else chains.

 * defer - you can defer code to run just after the function is popped off the call stack.
 Handy for resource cleanup.